 Day 12 Lake Peten Itza - A boat trip through Rio Dulce Canyon, then drive to Lake Peten Itza, with a visit to the Classic Maya site of Yaxha at sunset.

 Day 13 Uaxactun, Tikal - Travel via the ruins of Uaxactun to Tikal, pinnacle of the Maya Empire.
 Explore Tikal’s towering temples, royal palaces, pyramids and platforms.

 Day 14 Tikal, Antigua – Morning at leisure before flying back to Guatemala City, and on to Antigua by road.
 Afternoon at leisure.

 Day 15 Guatemala City/ Madrid – Fly back to London, via Madrid.

 Day 16 Madrid/ London - Arrive in London.

 Dr Nicholas James

-Dr Nicholas James is a consultant in management and interpretation of historical resources.
-Author of Aztecs and Maya, he is a specialist in the social anthropology, history and archaeology of the indigenous peoples of Mexico and Guatemala.
+Nicholas James is a consultant in management and interpretation of historical resources.
+Inspired by their resilience through five centuries of confrontation with outsiders, he has studied the history, archaeology and anthropology of the Native peoples of Mexico and Central America for 35 years.